growilabs/growi-docs/docs/en/admin-guide/management-cookbook/import.md

 5. Log in to GROWI with an administrator account and go to [Admin/Data Import] (`/admin/importer`).
 6. In [Import from esa.io] section, enter the esa.io Team name and Access token (the token saved earlier) then update.
-7. Execute [Test connection to esa], If `Test connection to esa success.` displayed then the connection is successful.
+7. Execute [Test connection to esa], If `Test connection to esa success.` is displayed then the connection is successful.
 8. Execute [Import] while connected to esa.io, and the page import will start.

 ## Import Data From Qiita:Team